 Family Grants are available to help to offset the cost of childcare and other expenses for PhD students with children.
-Eligible PhD students may receive up to \$5,000 per child each year.

-HEALTH INSURANCE GRANTS
+INSURANCE SUBSIDIES AND GRANTS

-- Dependent Health Insurance Grant helps to offset the cost of dependent health insurance for PhD students with children and/or spouses.
-Eligible students may receive grant funds up to \$1,000 per dependent. - Health Insurance Grant helps to offset the cost of health insurance for PhD students who are no longer funded by their departments.
-The Health Insurance Grant Program provides annual grants, up to \$2,000, to PhD students who meet certain income eligibility criteria. - Dental Insurance Grant subsidizes 50% of the cost of Penn Dental insurance for all PhD students.
+- Health Insurance Grant helps to offset the cost of health insurance for PhD students who are no longer funded by their departments. - Dental Insurance Reimbursement subsidizes of the cost of Penn Dental insurance for all PhD students.